Master of Arts in Communication

 - Extension courses are not acceptable for credit.

 After successful defense (or exemption) and approval by the student’s advisory committee and the head of the student’s major department, a student must submit his/her thesis in electronic format as a single PDF file.
-The PDF file must be uploaded to the website, http://ogaps.tamu.edu.
-Additionally, a signed paper approval form with original signatures must be received by the Office of Graduate and Professional Studies.
+The PDF file must be uploaded to the website, https://grad.tamu.edu/.
+Additionally, a signed paper approval form with original signatures must be received by the Graduate and Professional School.
 Both the PDF file and the signed approval form are required by the deadline.

 Each student who submits a document for review is assessed a one-time thesis/dissertation processing fee through Student Business Services.
 This processing fee is for the thesis/dissertation services provided.
 After commencement, theses and dissertations are digitally stored and made available through the Texas A&M Libraries.

 For the thesis option Master of Arts degree, the student must prepare a thesis proposal for approval by the advisory committee and the head of the major department.
-This proposal must be submitted to the Office of Graduate and Professional Studies at least 20 working days prior to the submission of the Request for the Final Examination.
+This proposal must be submitted to the Graduate and Professional School at least 20 working days prior to the submission of the Request for the Final Examination.